Aksinya-Bykova/mclsr-abstract/README.md

 # Critical Reproduction and Optimization of Multi-level Contrastive Learning for Sequential Recommendation (MCLSR)

-It's not great abstarct.
-I just don't have social media, it's instead of post 😭
+I just don't have any social media, it's instead of post 😭

 **Authors:** Aksinya Bykova, Pavel Krasnov
 **Affiliation:** Yandex School of Data Analysis (YSDA)